Personal access tokens

 3. On the left sidebar, select Access tokens.

-5. On the confirmation dialog, select Revoke.
+5. On the confirmation dialog, select Revoke or Rotate.

 Disable personal access tokens